Azure-Samples/hdinsight-java-storm-eventhub/README.md

 ##Prerequisites

-* A Storm on HDInsight cluster version 3.5 - either [Linux-based](hdinsight-apache-storm-tutorial-get-started-linux.md) or [Windows-based](hdinsight-apache-storm-tutorial-get-started.md).
+* A Storm on HDInsight cluster version 3.5.
 HDInsight cluster version 3.5 include Storm 1.0.1, which is required by this example.
-For a version of this example that works with older versions of HDInsight, see the [Storm_v0.9.3](https://github.com/Azure-Samples/hdinsight-java-storm-eventhub/tree/Storm_v0.9.3) and [Storm_1.0.1](https://github.com/Azure-Samples/hdinsight-java-storm-eventhub/tree/Storm_1.0.1) branches of this repository.
+For a version of this example that works with older versions of HDInsight, see the [Storm_v0.9.3](https://github.com/Azure-Samples/hdinsight-java-storm-eventhub/tree/Storm_v0.9.3) and [Storm_0.10.0](https://github.com/Azure-Samples/hdinsight-java-storm-eventhub/tree/Storm_0.10.0) branches of this repository.

 * [Azure EventHubs](../eventhubs/event-hubs-csharp-ephcs-getstarted.md)